 (1) Throughout the year, Yancoal has scheduled times for disclosing information to the financial market on its performance.
 Yancoal provides technical back-up information at these times that supports such announcements.
-The financial results announcements, and the supporting information, must be lodged with the ASX.
+The financial results announcements, and the supporting information, must be lodged with the ASX and the HKEX.